 Adams easily won reelection but it did not seem to satisfy him.
 "I can See no Tryumph in obtaining more votes than Mr. Clinton."
 Without "the Smallest degree of Vanity," John knew that he was the better man and deserved the position.
-The mere fact that Clinton challenged him, made John feel that "it is high time to quit Such a service."299 Abigail agreed, Clinton's "comparative merits . . . were lighter than a feather when weighed against Yours."300 Abigail took the election as "proof not only of the wisdom and integrity of the people but of their Satisfaction and content with the administration of the Government and their Resolution to Support it."301 She was delighted that John won reelection, not because she had "a fondness for the Station, but because I think much of the tranquility and happiness of the Government depends upon having in that Station, an established Character for firmness, integrity and independence."302 John confided in Abigail that "Four years more will be as long as I shall have a Taste for public Life or Journeys to Philadelphia."303 He placed all the blame on Jefferson for "the blind Spirit of Party" that so divided the country.
+The mere fact that Clinton challenged him, made John feel that "it is high time to quit Such a service."307 Abigail agreed, Clinton's "comparative merrits ... were lighter than a feather when weighd against yours."308 Abigail took the election as "proof not only of the wisdom and integrity of the people but of their Satisfaction & content with the administration of the Government and their Resolution to support it."309 She was delighted that John won reelection, not because she had "a fondness for the station, but because I think much of the tranquility & happiness of the Government depends upon having in that station, an established Character for firmness integrity and independence."310 John confided in Abigail that "Four years more will be as long as I shall have a Taste for public Life or